ledo01/ledo01/README.md

 # Hi there 👋

-My name is Olivier Leduc and I'm a full stack developer at [Hive.co 🐝](https://www.hive.co/)
+My name is Olivier Leduc and I'm a full stack engineer at [BoostSecurity ♾️](https://boostsecurity.io/)

 <h3> <a href="https://blog.oleduc.com">Blog 📚</a> • <a href="mailto:leduc.o@gmail.com">Email ✉️</a></h3>